-Unit Assessment Methods
+Unit Assessme Assessment Methods

-Global Examination Global Assignment
+Time-Constrained Assessment Global Assignment

 Computer Networks - 100%

 Computer Systems - 100%

 Databases 50% 50%

 Designing and Developing a Website - 100%

 Designing and Developing Object-Oriented Computer programs - 100%

 eBusiness 100%

 Essentials of Management 100%

 Office Solutions Development - 100%

 Skills for Computing 50% 50%

 Software Development Techniques 100% -

 Understanding Business Organisations 100%

-A global examination is an assessment to be undertaken within specified time constraints.
+A Time-Constrained Assessment is an assessment to be undertaken within specified time constraints.
 Students will use the knowledge they have gained over the course of their studies to complete the assessment.
 No sources, notes or textbooks are required.
 An assignment requires candidates to produce a written response to a set of one or more tasks, meeting a deadline imposed by the Centre.
 The overall Unit mark is computed from the weighted mean of its components.
 The pass mark for a Unit is 40%.

-NCC Education Centres can provide candidates with a specimen assessment paper as well as a limited number of past global examination and assignment papers.
+NCC Education Centres can provide candidates with a specimen assessment paper as well as a limited number of past Time-Constrained Assessment and assignment papers.

-Past global examination and assignment papers may be made available only following results release for the corresponding assessment cycle.
-Results release dates and past global examination and assignment release dates can be found in the Activity Schedules area of Candidate Registration Portal, NCC Education's student registration system.
+Past Time-Constrained Assessment and assignment papers may be made available only following results release for the corresponding assessment cycle.
+Results release dates and past Time-Constrained Assessment and assignment release dates can be found in the Activity Schedules area of Candidate Registration Portal, NCC Education's student registration system.